dewinterjack/journey/README.md

 * [Node app](/node-app.md)
 * Android app that can write to GitBook \(or just be able to write markdown and sync with computer\)
 * App that backs up all snapchat memories to a folder \(bot\)
+* bash \(zsh\) script for creating repo &gt; adding readme etc. ask for type and do bundle or create index.js etc